thkukuk/rmt-container/k8s-manifests/README.md

 `git clone https://github.com/thkukuk/rmt-container` to get the current manifest.

-To configure the RMT deployment create a new directory _overlay_ inside _rmt-container_ with the following files:
+To configure the RMT deployment create a new directory _overlay_ (or any other meaningful name) inside _rmt-container_ with the following files:

 ### kustomization.yaml
 ```